PhD

 2. Mapping – Documented affective relations between discrete sonic events and the acoustic flows linking multiple sound spheres with the wider urban environment.

-3. Multi-level Analysis – Examined how local, non-local, human, and non-human sonic interactions both affect and are affected by strategic planning processes.
+3. Analysis – Examined how local, non-local, human, and non-human sonic interactions both affect and are affected by strategic planning processes.

 GEOLOCATED SOUNDWALKS